MohitGupta12/todo-list/README.md

 - `toastify` for displaying toasts
 - `react-hook-form` for form validation

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to this project, please follow our [contributing guidelines](CONTRIBUTING.md).
+If you'd like to contribute to this project, you can contribute by -Improving Styling

-## Acknowledgments

-- This project was inspired by [insert inspiration here].
-- Special thanks to the open-source community for their invaluable contributions.
+  -Adding Theme (light and dark)
+  -Optimizing Code

 ## Contact

-If you have any questions or feedback, feel free to reach out to us at [your-email@example.com].
+If you have any questions or feedback, feel free to reach out to us at [mohit2412gupta@example.com].

 ---

-Feel free to modify this template to match the actual structure and content of your README file.
-Don't forget to replace the temporary image and screenshot links with the actual URLs once you've hosted them.
-Additionally, make sure to create the necessary license and contributing files if you plan to open-source your project.